 - 2 tablespoon semolina flour

 - An hour before you plan to eat, preheat oven to 500°F with baking steel on a rack about 7" below broiler unit.
+Remove pizza dough from the refrigerator at least 60-90 minutes prior to stretching.

 - Fifteen minutes before you plan to eat, heat 1 tablespoon neutral oil in a skillet over medium heat.
 Cook ground beef with salt, pepper, garlic powder, and onion powder, until browned, using a wooden spoon or spatula to break it up.